-If it is too large, the attachment between lips and gums or beneath the tongue, known as the frenum, can pull on gums and shift teeth.
+If it is too large, the attachment between lips and gums or beneath the tongue, known as the frenum, can cause gapped teeth or tongue-tie.

 During a frenectomy, a doctor can clip this tissue to ease discomfort and even improve speech for children or adults.

 Clipping the frenum that connects your upper or lower lip to the gums can relieve excess pressure and pain.

 By reducing the dense connective tissue fibers, your doctor can realign your front teeth for a stronger, straighter smile.

 Cutting the frenum beneath the tongue can improve both communication and the ability to eat, as well as allow for the normal expanding growth of the palate.

 The prospect of surgery can make any person nervous, especially if your child is the patient.
 However, a frenectomy is a relatively simple and short procedure.
 In fact, most patients only need a topical anesthetic to stay comfortable during their appointment.